home ] [ sell downloads with paypal ] [ secure your site with paypal ] [ sell licence codes ] [ register users ] [ site map creator ]

 Instead of creating a button you may also use an http link which could be used in emails.

-The above assumes that the application is installed in the folder /phpsecurearea/.
-The item number of the product is placed at xxxx
+The above assumes that the application is installed in the folder /phpsecurearea/ and the recid is xxx